Monitoring the condition of the mother during the first stage of labour

 1-25 What are the dangers of pyrexia?

-- To the mother: The temperature, on its own, does not constitute a risk.
+- To the mother: The temperature on its own does not constitute a risk.
 However, if the pyrexia is caused by an infection, the infection may be dangerous to the mother.
-Fever may cause a woman to go into labour.
+Fever may cause a patient to go into labour.

-- To the fetus: A high temperature can cause fetal tachycardia (fast heart rate).
+- To the fetus: A high temperature can cause fetal tachycardia.
 Preterm delivery with complications of immaturity in the newborn infant may also result.
-If the pyrexia is due to chorioamnionitis, the fetus is at high risk of becoming infected and may present with pneumonia.
+If the pyrexia is due to chorioamnionitis, the fetus is at high risk of becoming infected and may present with pneumonia or septicaemia.

 Assessing the pulse rate